alec-horwitz/Words-Rhymes-N-More/README.md

         }

-* Making a post request to "http://localhost:3000/api/v1/queries" with the body containing the key value pair like so:
+* You can make a post request to "http://localhost:3000/api/v1/queries" with the body containing the key value pair as follows:

           word_list: your_stringified_array

-Has different result depending on what's in the stringified array you pass it:
+This end point has different result depending on what's in the stringified array:
- * If you pass a single word like cake in the following format:
+ * You can use a single word like "cake" in the following format:

            word_list: "[cake]"

- A list of words that rhyme with cake will be returned in a stringified array and should look like this:
+ A list of words that rhyme with "cake" will be returned in a stringified array and would look like this:

          "[ache, ake, awake, bake, blake, brake, break, dake, drake, fake, flake, forsake, haik, hake, jacque, jake, lake, make, mistake, naik, opaque, paik, pake, partake, plake, quake, rake, remake, retake, sake, schake, schlake, schnake, schwake, shaik, shaikh, shake, shrake, snake, spake, stake, steak, take, wake, yake]"

- * If you pass a list of words like apple, cake, and popcorn in the following format:
+ * If you use a list of words like "apple", "cake", and "popcorn" in the following format:

          word_list: "[apple, cake, popcorn]"

- A single word will be randomly selected and returned in a stringified array and (assuming popcorn was the randomly selected word) should look like this:
+ A single word will be randomly selected and returned in a stringified array and (assuming "popcorn" was the randomly selected word) it would look like this:

            "[popcorn]"